shivannis/xandr-docs-public/xandr-docs/articles/curate/viewability-targeting.md

 ---
-title : Viewability Targeting
-description : Learn about a methodology for determining the probability that an ad will be viewable to the user once it is delivered to the page, per the IAB viewability measurement standards. ms.date : 11/15/2023
+title : Microsoft Curate - Viewability Targeting description : Learn about a methodology for determining the probability that an ad will be viewable to the user once it is delivered to the page, per the IAB viewability measurement standards. ms.date : 11/15/2023

 ---

-# Viewability targeting
+# Microsoft Curate - Viewability targeting

 Based on historical viewability data across several dimensions of the ad call, Xandr has developed a methodology for